-A.1 Chain rule of s-coordinate 8
+A.1 The chain rule for s-coordinates

-A.2 Continuity Equation in s-coordinate 8
+A.2 Continuity Equation in s-coordinates 300

-A.3 Momentum Equation in s-coordinate 25 0
+A.3 Momentum Equation in s-coordinate 302

-A.4 Tracer Equation 4
+A.4 Tracer Equation

-A.1 Chain rule of s-coordinate
+A.1 The chain rule for s-coordinates

 In order to establish the set of Primitive Equation in curvilinear s-coordinates (i.e. an orthogonal curvilinear coordinate in the horizontal and an Arbitrary Lagrangian Eulerian (ALE) coordinate in the vertical), we start from the set of equations established in §2.3.2 for the special case k=z and thus $e_3=1$ , and we introduce an arbitrary vertical coordinate a=a(i,j,z,t).
 Let us define a new vertical scale factor by $e_3=\partial z/\partial s$ (which now depends on (i,j,z,t)) and the horizontal slope of s-surfaces by :